plotly/plotly.github.io/_posts/excel/Basic Charts/2015-11-03-heatmap-excel.md

 live-graph: <iframe width="100%" height="800" frameborder="0" scrolling="no" src="https://plot.ly/~cimar/200/okcupid-compatibility-by-religion-source-oktrends-2009.embed"></iframe>

 steps:
- - title: Upload your Excel Data to Plotly's Grid
+ - title: Upload your Excel Data to Chart Studio's Grid
    sub-steps:
     - copy: "Open the data file for this tutorial in Excel.
 You can download the file here in [CSV format](https://plot.ly/~cimar/200/okcupid-compatibility-by-religion-source-oktrends-2009.csv)"
       img: "![View of data](/static/images/heat-map-with-excel/image21.png)"
- - title: Head to Plotly
+ - title: Head to Chart Studio
    sub-steps:
-    - copy: "Head to [Plotly's Workspace](https://plot.ly/plot) and sign into your free Plotly account.
+    - copy: "Head to [the Chart Studio Workspace](https://plot.ly/plot) and sign into your free Chart Studio account.
 Go to 'Import', click 'Upload a file', then choose your Excel file to upload.
-Your Excel file will now open in Plotly's grid.
-For more about Plotly's grid, see [this tutorial](/add-data-to-the-plotly-grid/)"
+Your Excel file will now open in Chart Studio's grid.
+For more about Chart Studio's grid, see [this tutorial](/add-data-to-the-plotly-grid/)"
       img: "![Import button](https://images.plot.ly/excel/heat-map/import-data-heat-map.png)"
     - copy: "Select 'Heatmaps' from the MAKE A PLOT menu."
       img: "![Dropdown](/static/images/heat-map-with-excel/image06.png)"